larsenlouis/masscan/README.md

-# MASSCAN: Mass IP port scanner
+# MASSCAN MOD: Mass IP port scanner MOD

 This is the fastest Internet port scanner.
 It can scan the entire Internet in under 6 minutes, transmitting 10 million packets per second.